mmis1000/Vscode-terminal-tab/README.md

 1. auto recover tab (its cwd and env) on load workspace
 2. auto recover terminal content after recover the tag (just like iterm 2)
+3. persistent session with tmux (idea stole form from cloud9 ide)

+## Commands

+1. Launch a terminal tab here
+   1. Terminal session gone on vscode closed
+   2. However terminal content was restore on vscode restart.
+   3. Shortcuts
+      1. Also available as shortcut on top right of editor column
+      2. Also available ad file menu shortcut
+2. Launch a tmux baked terminal tab here
+   1. Terminal session is not destroyed unless you close the tab (even close editor does not matter).
+   2. Session can be listed with `tmux -L vscode-terminal-tab list-sessions`

 ## Requirements